 It is important to remember that even where a person’s conduct may be unreasonable, they could have a valid complaint and that complaint should be handled appropriately.
 The key to managing unreasonable complainant conduct is to give fair consideration to the complaint, while ensuring there is no undue imposition on OPC or staff in doing so.

-Where these behaviours are encountered, refer to the separate OPC policy for Managing Unreasonable Complainant Conduct, and the guidelines for managing and responding to threats, aggressive behaviour and violence from members of the public.
+Where these behaviours are encountered, refer to the separate OPC policy for Managing Unreasonable Complaint Conduct, and the guidelines for managing and responding to threats, aggressive behaviour and violence from members of the public.

 Information about the complaints process regarding a service received from our Office